vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 the money supply of all cryptocurrencies.
 The profits gained are directly correlated to the consequent devaluation of all other existing cryptocurriencies.

+Internet of Things - A consumer trend that is the tech equivalent of a homeowner removing furniture and appliances from his home, placing them alongside the sidewalk, assigning street addresses to each, submitting the addresses to a public directory, then expressing genuine surprise to find that his property has been vandalized and/or stolen.

 ## J ##

 Javascript - See *technical debt*